sensu/sensu-docs/content/sensu-go/5.8/installation/auth.md

 ## Active Directory authentication

-Sensu offers enterprise-only support for using Microsoft Active Directory (AD) for authentication to the Sensu dashboard, API, and sensuctl.
+Sensu offers license-activated support for using Microsoft Active Directory (AD) for authentication to the Sensu dashboard, API, and sensuctl.
 The AD authentication provider is based on the [LDAP authentication provider](#ldap-authentication).

 ### Active Directory configuration examples